Partial Transcript: Do you see your father's role, and your own role as historical phases of the same process?

 Partial Transcript: It's a revolution.

-Segment Synopsis: Dr. King talks about the revolution of expectations, which is not meant to destroy the American structure.
+Segment Synopsis: Dr. King talks about the revolution of expectations, which is not intended to destroy the American structure.

-Keywords: changes to allow "negroes" full opportunity to participate across the board; keeping hate down
+Keywords: Changes to allow "negroes" full opportunity to participate across the board; Reducing hate

 Subjects: Expectation (Philosophy)

-Segment Synopsis: Dr. King talks about two assaults on him in Harlem, New York by members of opposing civil rights organizations.
+Segment Synopsis: Dr. King talks about two assaults on him in Harlem by members of opposing civil rights organizations.

 Subjects: Civil rights movements Nonviolence Violence